aboutcode-org/aboutcode-toolkit/USAGE.rst

     --inventory

-        This option allows user to define which ABOUT files should be used for attribution generation.
+        This option allows you to define which ABOUT files should be used for attribution generation.
         For instance,
         '/home/project/component_list.csv' is the inventory that user want to be generated